midaslabs/midasminer_u50c/README.md

 # **Features**

 1. The hashrate could be up to 54 MH/s.
-2. Automatic temperature control: Mining process will automatically be disabled when temperature is over 75c and will be restarted to mine when temperature is under 60c.
+2. Mining process will automatically be disabled when temperature is over 75c and will be restarted to mine when temperature is under 60c.

 # **Installation**